Citrus Bowl Odds: Kentucky vs. Penn State Betting Preview, Pick

 Why the Kentucky Wildcats can cover the spread

 The Wildcats started 5-0 this season, with wins over bowl-bound Florida, Mississippi State and South Carolina.

 Kentucky then lost in overtime at a good Texas A&M team, beat Vanderbilt and Missouri, then lost to Georgia in the game that decided the SEC East.

 But the Wildcats bounced back to win their last two games, including a 56-10 romp over Louisville in the regular-season finale, to finish 5-3 in SEC play.

-So Kentucky is playing in a bowl for the third straight season, with a shot at its first 10-win season in 40 years.
+Kentucky is playing in a bowl for the third straight season, with a shot at its first 10-win season in 40 years.

-The Wildcats out-gained the Cardinals in that last game 601-305 and ran the ball for 340 yards.
-Kentucky also out-gained and out-rushed five of its eight SEC opponents this season.
+The Wildcats outgained the Cardinals in that last game 601-305 and ran the ball for 340 yards.
+Kentucky also outgained and outrushed five of its eight SEC opponents this season.

-With those upsets of the Gators, Mississippi State and Missouri the Wildcats are 3-2 ATS this season as underdogs.
+With those upsets of the Gators, Mississippi State and Missouri, the Wildcats are 3-2 ATS this season as underdogs.

 Why the Penn State Nittany Lions can cover the spread

-The Nittany Lions started 4-0 this season, then lost back-to-back games to Ohio State and Michigan State.
+The Nittany Lions started 4-0 this season then lost back-to-back games to Ohio State and Michigan State.

 Penn State led the Buckeyes 26-14 midway through the fourth quarter but gave up the last 13 points of the game.

-The Lions then won two straight, with a victory over Iowa, lost at Michigan, then won their last three in a row to finish 6-3 in Big Ten play.
+The Lions then won two straight, including a victory over Iowa, before losing at Michigan.
+They then won their last three in a row to finish 6-3 in Big Ten play.

-So Penn State is back in a bowl for the fifth straight season.
+Penn State is back in a bowl for the fifth straight season.

-The Nittany Lions won those last three games by an average score of 27-7, out-gained each of their last three opponents and went 2-1 ATS in the process.
-Penn State is also 4-0 ATS this season when favored by 12 points or less.
+The Nittany Lions won those last three games by an average score of 27-7, outgained each of their last three opponents and went 2-1 ATS in the process.
+Penn State is also 4-0 ATS this season when favored by 12 points or fewer.

 Smart betting pick

 The Nittany Lions get the checkmark on offense, averaging better than 420 yards per game, but Kentucky runs the ball for better than 200 yards per game and gets the checkmark on defense.
-Smart money here takes the Wildcats and the points.

 College football betting trends